 VAUDE has a longstanding partner with whom we have made a small number of your VAUDE products inMyanmar.
 This is in a production facility owned by a Taiwanese partner that we have been working closely with for many years.
 We are aware of the risks that production in Myanmar brings with it and put considerable effort into ensuring that the production facility meets our high standards.
 One example is a training project that we implemented in Myanmar that won honors from the FWF.

-We have transparency in the production facility and are familiar with the working conditions there.
-Our partner is also committed to improving working conditions and sees it as part of his responsibility towards his employees.
-He was awarded the 2016 Excellence Award for his commitment by the Textile Industry Association (MGMA) – the Social Compliance Excellence Award.
-We are very pleased that our producer is on the right track.
+We have full transparency throughout the production facility and are familiar with the working conditions there.
+Our partner is also highly committed to improving working conditions and sees it as part of their responsibility towards their employees.
+They were awarded the Social Compliance Excellence Award in 2016 for their commitment by the Textile Industry Association in Myanmar (MGMA).
+We are very pleased that our production partner is on the right track.

-Our partner had already started production in Myanmar in 1999 – at the time mainly for the American market.
+Our partner had already started production in Myanmar in 1999 ¬– at the time mainly for the American market.
 After the USA embargo in 2003, many of our partner’s customers canceled their orders.
 So the producer asked us whether we could move some production to Myanmar.
-Due to the embargo, our partner had existential problems and badly needed new customers.
+Due to the embargo, our partner’s Myanmar production site was facing closure and badly needed new customers.
 In order to maintain jobs there, VAUDE decided to expand its production to Myanmar in 2003.
-Since that time, we have manufactured specific products in this factory.
+Since then, we have manufactured a small selection of products in this factory.

-Today the factory employs nearly 2,000 people.
-VAUDE orders make up 44% of the total capacity.
-The production facility in Myanmar accounts for 11% of the total turnover of all VAUDE product groups.
+Today the factory employs almost 2,000 people.
+VAUDE orders make up 37 % of the total capacity.
+The production facility in Myanmar accounts for 11 % of the total turnover for all VAUDE product groups.